LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-3-revenues-and-benefits.md

 Luiza from Torchbox fed back on the interviews that she and Kyle had conducted.

-All users started in anxiety -some change has happened that they needed support, or were frustrated because of mistake of council.
-Some event has triggered it.
+All users started the process in a state anxiety - some change has happened that they needed support, or were frustrated because of a mistake by the council.

-Found that people needed a lot of reassurance - anything to do with money will have a big impact.
-Things are going to be OK, and need to feel they are in control.
-If you need this sense of control you are more likely to pick up the phone
+They found that people needed a lot of reassurance; anything to do with money will have a big impact.
+People need to feel they are in control of a situation, and this means they are more likely to pick up the phone.

-Way more likely to call.
-Some did try to self serve but had a bad experience so easier to pick up phone to resolve.
-Only adds to frustration
+Some people did try to self serve, but had a bad experience on council websites so found it easier to pick up phone to resolve.
+This poor experience only adds to the sense of frustration

-Trust elements - some didn’t feel much trust that things would get fixed.
-Especially if a mistake has been made, will keep calling to stay on top of it
+Some people didn’t feel much trust in things getting fixed, especially if a mistake has been made.
+They were more likely to keep calling to stay on top of it

 A lot can be repeat customers, and periodically ask for support or provide more information/evidence.
 For some users, can move from slow on a waiting list to become urgent as a flat now available.
 This can cause more anxiety.
 Can be many reasons that things not go to plan

 Overall - highly charged with a lot of anxiety

-Experience maps
+### Experience maps

 \- billing/enquiring